The International Society for Hemodialysis has compiled these links as a wealth of information about hemodialysis.

 Annual Dialysis Conference (ADC) – an annual conference focused on home hemodialysis and peritoneal dialysis designed for physicians, fellows, nurses, dietitians, social workers, and other healthcare professionals.

-ERA-EDTA – Is an association of physicians with over 7000 members.
+The European Society of Nephrology (ERA) is an association of physicians with over 7000 members.
 It is registered in England and Wales, but its area of activity mainly covers Europe and the Mediterranean area.
-ERA-EDTA’s objective is the advancement of medical science and of clinical work in nephrology, dialysis, renal transplantation, hypertension and related subjects.
-ERA-EDTA aims at providing up-to-date knowledge, exclusively based on scientific data, independent from governments’ policies and from any influence of the industry.
+The ERA’s objective is the advancement of medical science and of clinical work in nephrology, dialysis, renal transplantation, hypertension and related subjects.
+ERA aims at providing up-to-date knowledge, exclusively based on scientific data, independent from governments’ policies and from any influence of the industry.

 Home Dialysis Central – a collection of patient and professional resources dedicated to raising the awareness and use of PD and home hemo.